- History of the Open API Initiative (OAI)?

 Comprised of official corporate entities (companies, schools, non-profits, etc.) who have signed the official project membership agreement to be members of the Open API Initiative and are bound by the laws governed by the project’s charter.
 [Read more here]

-The Technical Developer Community (TDC) is open to any developer, end user or subject matter expert that chooses to participate in the activities of OAI, regardless of whether the participant is employed by an OAI Member company.
-Influence on the evolution of the OAS comes by engaging with the TDC in technical discussions and by contributing to the project.
+The Technical Steering Committee (TSC) is the body tasked with overseeing the OpenAPI Spec.
+Participation is open to any developer, end user or subject matter expert that chooses to participate in the activities of OAI, regardless of whether the participant is employed by an OAI Member company.
+Influence on the evolution of the OAS comes by engaging with the TSC in technical discussions and by contributing to the project.
 [Read more here]

 - Technical Oversight Board (“TOB”, second reference)